 Enterprise companies have adopted a complete virtual infrastructure running their entire data center in a virtualized environment primarily VMware.
 Druva Phoenix helps protect these environments from a data loss perspective, by allowing organizations to back up the applications and workloads running inside the data center to the Druva Cloud.

-Phoenix performs image-level backups of virtual machines, which are hosted on standalone ESXi hosts and ESXi hosts managed through vCenter Servers.
+Phoenix performs image-level backups of virtual machines, which are hosted on standalone ESX hosts and ESXi hosts managed through vCenter Servers.

 Druva Phoenix also protects virtual machines created in VMware Cloud (VMC) Software-Defined Data Center (SDDC) similar to the on-premise vSphere-based data center.

 The backed-up virtual machines can be restored to:

 - Same VMC SDDC from where they were backed up.

 - Similarly, virtual machines backed up from an on-premise data center can be restored to a VMC SDDC.

 Phoenix provides you the capability to back up and restore virtual machine images, files and folders, and application data.
 The following are the key features that Phoenix provides: